Why I overexpose my photographs (….most of the time)

 Photography is an art form.

 It’s important to say that.
-For some reason this fact seems to get lost in lots of discussions about photography.
+For some reason, this fact seems to get lost in lots of discussions about photography.

-Let me start off by saying that I believe there is no such thing as the “Right Way” or the “Wrong Way” to create photographs.
-If the equipment, techniques, software, and process you use creates the photographs you want to make, then you’re doing it right.
+Let me start by saying that I believe there is no such thing as the “Right Way” or the “Wrong Way” to create photographs.
+If the equipment, techniques, software, and process you use create the photographs you want to make, then you’re doing it right.
 End of story.
 It doesn’t matter what anyone else says or thinks.

-Like many other art forms photography relies on the tools we choose and how they work.
-What’s more important is how we use, or elect not to use, those tools.
+Like many other art forms, photography relies on the tools we choose and how they work.
+What\’s more important is how we use, or elect not to use, those tools.

 We don’t all shoot the same.
 We have different reasons for shooting.
 Different artistic aesthetics.
 Different philosophical thoughts on how to approach the medium.